-- Inspections for cracks or potholes, followed by repairs with crack filler for minor damage
+- regular inspections for cracks or potholes, followed by repairs with crack filler for minor damage

 Contracting for Pavement Maintenance

-By partnering with a pavement and property management contractor, you know that the job will be done right every time.
-This gives you access to the tools, expertise, and labor needed to get the job done.
-Such businesses are well-equipped to recognize the necessary solutions for your property—types of cracks or wear, what causes them and how to repair them, for instance.
-Pavement contractors are also familiar with local, state, and federal regulations, e.g., accessibility needs.
+By partnering with a pavement and property management contractor, you have the assurance that the job will be done correctly every time.
+This gives you access to the tools, expertise and labor needed to get the job done.
+Pavement contractors are better equipped to recognize the necessary solutions for your property: cracks, wear, what causes them and how to repair them, for example.
+Contractors will also be familiar with local, state and federal regulations, e.g., accessibility needs.
 This leaves you to focus on managing your business and property.

 Schedule a Free Estimate